lanceman2/Quickstream_dev/README.md

 faststream is minimalistic and generic.
 It is software not designed for a particular use case.
-It is intended to introduce a software design pattern more so than a particular software development frame-work; as such, it may be used as a bases to build a frame-work to write programs to process audio, video, software defined radio (SDR), or any kind of digit flow graphs.
+It is intended to introduce a software design pattern more so than a particular software development frame-work; as such, it may be used as a basis to build a frame-work to write programs to process audio, video, software defined radio (SDR), or any kind of digit flow pipe-line.

 Interfaces in faststream are minimalistic.
 To make a filter you do not necessarily need to consider data flow connection types.
 Connection types